jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 ### Step 3: Create the view

-The delete web script has only a single view, [rating.delete.html.ftl](https://github.com/jpotts/alfresco-developer-series/blob/master/webscripts/webscripts-tutorial-repo/src/main/resources/alfresco/extension/templates/webscripts/com/someco/ratings/rating.delete.html.ftl), and it is pretty boring.
+The delete web script has only a single view, [rating.delete.html.ftl](https://github.com/jpotts/alfresco-developer-series/blob/master/webscripts/webscripts-tutorial/webscripts-tutorial-platform-jar/src/main/resources/alfresco/extension/templates/webscripts/com/someco/ratings/rating.delete.html.ftl), and it is pretty boring.
 It echos back the ID of the object from which the ratings were deleted, then provides a link back to the GET rating web script.

 ### Testing the delete web script with curl

 There is no reason to shutdown Alfresco when you deploy this web script.
-As you've done previously, run `mvn install` to build the AMP, then use `mvn alfresco:install` to install the AMP into your Alfresco web application.
+For example, in IntelliJ, I can just do a "Build Project" then re-run the web script.
-Once that's done you can use the web scripts console to refresh the list of web scripts and you are ready to test.
+If your change isn't there try using the web scripts console to refresh the list of web scripts and you are ready to test.

 One way to test this web script is to use curl.
 For example, if you know the node reference of a piece of content with ratings, you can grab the ID part of